jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 </div>

 Another skill that while definitely has its uses is far better off being purchased for rep instead of skill points.
 Keep the skill points for combat effectiveness and such, by the time you need this skill you can buy it from Yla Haj in Ezra.
-This skill will Repair both broken and rusted items, so it’s definitely worth the pickup at some point just in case.
+This skill will repair both broken and rusted items, so it’s definitely worth the pickup at some point just in case.

 ### Deploy Turret